Braided module categories via quantum symmetric pairs: Introduction

 The main body of the paper is organized in three sections.
 In Section \ref{sec:BMC} we recall the notion of a braided module category and relate it to the concepts in \cite{a-tD98}, \cite{a-tDHO98}, \cite{a-Enriquez07}, as well as our previous work \cite{a-BalaKolb15p}.
 In Section \ref{sec:univ-K-qsp} we construct the universal K-matrix $\Kmat$ and show that it belongs to $\sB^{(2)}$.
 This allows us to prove Theorem I. In Section \ref{sec:center} we investigate the center $Z(\Bcs)$ from scratch.
 Compared with \cite{a-KL08} we provide a much streamlined presentation and eventually prove Theorem II.

-{\bf Acknowledgments.} The author is grateful to Pascal Baseilhac who insisted in November 2015 that the universal K-matrix should lie in (a completion of) $\Bcs\ot \uqg$.
+{\bf Acknowledgments.} The author is grateful to Pascal Baseilhac who insisted in November 2015 that there should be a 2-tensor universal K-matrix in (a completion of) $\Bcs\ot \uqg$.
+The author is much indebted to an anonymous referee who suggested to include the factor $\sigma$ in the definition of the 1-tensor universal K-matrix $\cK$ and to consider $\Mcs$ as a module category over $\Oint^{\langle \sigma \rangle}$ instead of $\Oint$.
+This suggestion led to a substantial revision of the paper and made it possible to interpret the multiplicative behavior of the distinguished basis of $Z(\Bcs)$ in full generality.
 Part of this work was done while the author was visiting the Bereich Algebra und Zahlentheorie at Universit{\"a}t Hamburg in February 2017.
 The author is grateful for the hospitality and the good working conditions.